enkidevs/curriculum/lua/roblox-studio/properties-iii/data-ii.md

 end
 ```

-- false
+- False
-- true
+- True
-- build
+- Build
-- edit
+- Edit

 ---

 ## Revision

 Sharon is building a game where players are given a topic and they must build it within a time frame.
 Once time is up, they can no longer build and must judge the other buildings.
 Based on her idea, finish the code below.
 (Hint.
-Look at the condition before making your choice)
+Look at the condition before making your choice).

 ```lua
 intermission(30)